 Credit, charge, or debit?
 Each lets you pay for products and services.
 Each also has unique characteristics.
 And if you’re shopping for a credit card, it’s important to compare fees, interest rates, finance charges, and benefits.
+It's also important to know how misuse of these products can affect your credit score which affects your purchasing power.

 Credit card — You can use a credit card to buy things and pay for them over time.
 But remember, buying with credit is a loan — you have to pay the money back.
 And some issuers charge an annual fee for their cards.
 Some credit card issuers also provide “courtesy